 The move to virtual working has challenged effective communication.
 With cameras switched off, we lose body language and other physical cues.
 When emailing or instant messaging, rather than turning in our seats, we lose tone and inference.

 Belbin Team Roles offers a different kind of language, which can help plug this gap and bridge misunderstandings, as well as to recognise and value others’ strengths.
 When Belbin becomes a shorthand, enthusiastic Resource Investigators can say, “Let’s not ME (Monitor Evaluate) this idea until we’ve found out more,” or an impatient Shaper can state, “Let’s CF this at a later date”.
 This understanding can help keep foster new kinds of communication, as well as keeping meetings to time, and to the point.

 Change the chair

-Co-ordinators make the most effective chairs, because they give everyone airtime, seek to build towards consensus and don’t get bogged down in details.
+Virtual meetings are an opportunity to change things up and see what works.
+Those with strong Co-ordinator tendencies (in Belbin terms, people who take a broad outlook and draw out contributions from others) make the most effective chairs, because they give everyone airtime, seek to build towards consensus and don’t get bogged down in details.
 However, the team’s most effective Co-ordinator might not be the team leader.
 Working with Team Role strengths provides an opportunity to look beyond hierarchical or functional considerations and shake things up a bit.